+They cause fires, injure workers, contaminate recyclables, and can harm people and the planet.
 Donate textiles at the Last Chance Mercantile or a charity shop.
 Batteries, especially rechargable batteries, cause fires in recycling trucks, facilities and landfills.
-Check WhatGoesWhere.info for safe disposal.
+Check WhatGoesWhere.info for safe materials involved.
+Recycle for free

-Recycle the jar, but not the food- it gunks up the system and spoils marketable materials.
-Clean containers with a spatula before recycling.
+Recycle the jar. but not the food- it gunks up the system and spoils marketable materials.
+Clean containers with a spatula before